 - STEP Advanced Certificate in Advising Vulnerable clients since 2016

-- Regional Coordinator for Bristol & Bath Solicitors For the Elderly (SFE) since 2002
+- Former Regional Coordinator for Bristol & Bath Solicitors For the Elderly (SFE) 2002-2022

 - Director on the national board of Solicitors for the Elderly (SFE) since 2018